Davie County in the Civil War

 Today, Davie County remains a vibrant and inclusive community, proud of its agricultural heritage and committed to preserving its historical assets.
 With a mix of rural landscapes, small towns, and urban development, the county offers a high quality of life and opportunities for both residents and visitors to enjoy its unique blend of history and modernity.

-This timeline provides a condensed summary of the historical journey of Davie County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Davie County, North Carolina.

 • 1753 - Davie County is formed from Rowan County, named in honor of William R. Davie, a soldier and statesman.